-A database management system (DBMS) refers to the technology for creating and managing databases. basically DBMS is a software tool to organize (create, retrieve, update and manage) data in a database.
+A database management system (DBMS) refers to the technology for creating and managing databases.
+DBMS is a software tool to organize (create, retrieve, update, and manage) data in a database.

 Knowledge refers to the useful use of information.
-As you know that information can be transported, stored and shared without much problem and difficulties but the same cannot be said about knowledge.
-Knowledge necessarily involves a personal experience and practice.
+As you know, that information can be transported, stored, and shared without any problems and difficulties, but the same cannot be said about knowledge.
+Knowledge necessarily involves personal experience and practice.

 Why Use DBMS?